Kolkata Police: Handling of the 2024 Kolkata rape and murder

 The Kolkata Police faced criticism for its handling of the 2024 Kolkata rape and murder and the protests that followed it, where in August 2024, a female doctor on night duty at R. G. Kar Medical College and Hospital in North Kolkata was raped and murdered.
 One civic police volunteer—who had a history of violence against women—was arrested by the Kolkata Police in connection with the murder.
 On the night of 14 August, during the initial protest, a mob comprising hundreds of vandals—widely accused of belonging to the ruling party of West Bengal, the [mob]—ransacked the hospital and in doing so, destroyed much of the physical evidence present within it.
 The Kolkata Police were accused of inaction against the mob.

 Following this, dissent and defamatory speech on social media (most famously on Twitter) aimed against the force and government's handling of the case was met with cease and desist notices sent by the Kolkata Police's cyber police station, under section 168 of the Bharatiya Nagarik Suraksha Sanhita (or the Code of Criminal Procedure).

 The Calcutta High Court transferred the case over to the purview of the Central Bureau of Investigation soon after the protests erupted.
 On 20 August, the Supreme Court took suo moto cognizance of the matter.
 The Court criticised the state government and its machinery (including the Kolkata Police), among other institutions involved in the incident.

 On 14 September, Inspector Abhijit Mondal of the Kolkata Police was arrested by the CBI for destruction of evidence, compromising the scene of crime and delay in filing a first information report (FIR) as per demand of opponent parties of West Bengal.
-Three days later, the state government newly appointed Shri Manoj Verma IPS Commissioner on demand of the protestors.
+Three days later, the state government replaced Kolkata Police Commissioner Vineet Kumar Goyal on demand of the protestors and appointed Manoj Verma as Commissioner.

 During the Durga Puja festivities in October 2024, nine protesters were arrested by the Kolkata Police at a puja pandal in Ballygunge for charges under various sections of the Bharatiya Nyaya Sanhita (or the Indian Penal Code), including unlawful assembly, assaulting an on-duty public servant and public mischief.
-The Calcutta High Court granted bail to the protesters, noting that prima facie neither were their actions politically or religiously motivated, nor was there any evidence of criminal intent as they did not harm anyone; setting the bond at ₹1,000...
+The Calcutta High Court granted bail to the protesters, noting that prima facie neither were their actions politically or religiously motivated, nor was there any evidence of criminal intent as they did not harm anyone; setting the bond at ₹1,000.